Continued Support for a Healthier Lifestyle

 Recognizing that diabetes is a chronic disease that is best managed by the individual, we serve to assist participants in translating diabetes knowledge into improved self care.

-View a schedule and more information on the Center's group classes.
+View a schedule and more information on the Center's FREE Prediabetes/Diabetes Support Group Classes.

 Diabetes Support Circle Group

 Patients and family members share how they cope with diabetes and offer encouragement to one another.
 Discussions vary and include specialty topics.
 There is no fee or referral for this program.